Open Science Guide from DTU Library

 Learn about CC licenses for data and how to make software FAIR

-DTU researchers can make their publications Open Access via DTU Orbit.
-Researchers must simply send the post-print versions of their publications (or the publisher version if it's an Open Access paper) to DTU Orbit.
-DTU Library will take care of the rest, i.e. ensure the manuscripts are made available Open Access as quickly as possible and in accordance with publisher guidelines and possible embargo periods.
+Prefer a no-cost option?
+You can also make your publications Open Access via DTU Orbit.
+Simply send the accepted manuscript (post-print) to DTU Orbit.
+DTU Library will handle the rest - ensuring your work is made openly available as quickly as possible and in line with publisher policies and embargo periods.

 DTU researchers can publish data and code in our institutional repository, DTU Data, that integrates GitHub, GitLab and Bitbucket.
 You must seek legal advice before you publish software and code and make sure all contractual, legal and ethical obligations are fulfilled before you share any data.